trumans/selenium-python-wikipedia/README.md

-The project demonstrates Selenium with Python used in a page-object model to verify web elements on the Wikipedia.org site.
-Test cases are defined with the unittest framework.
+The project demonstrates Selenium WebDriver with Python and page-object model to verify web elements on Wikipedia.org.
+Test cases are defined with the PyUnit/unittest framework.

 Project organization
-* test_wikipedia.py - test cases are defined in the test_* methods in the Test* classes.
-Also defined in the Test* classes are supporting methods which are intermediaries between the tests case and page class methods.
+* **test_wikipedia.py** - defines test cases using the PyUnit convention of method names beginning with "test_" in the class names beginning with "Test".
+Test case methods call helper functions defined in the same class which create page object instances and call related methods.
+This aids readability by allowing tests definitions to have a concise sequence of function calls.
-* pages.py - \*Page classes contain web element locators and methods to interact with them.
+* **pages.py** - defines classes for each page containing web element locators and methods to interact with the elements.

 # Prerequisites #